An Alien big cat!

-There was a time when my chums and I thought little of a two or three
+There was a time when my birding friends and I thought little of a two

-hour journey through the narrow roads of Eastern England in the hope of
+or three hour journey through the narrow roads of Eastern England in the

-adding a new species to our burgeoning lists of birds we had seen!
+hope of adding a new species to the burgeoning lists of birds we had seen!